Stephen Hendry: Return to the professional tour and second retirement (2020–2024)

-During the 2021–22 season, Hendry competed in six ranking events between August and November 2021 but did not progress beyond the last 64 in any of them.
-He defeated Chris Wakelin 3–2 in the first round of the 2021 British Open, but Gary Wilson whitewashed him 3–0 in the second round.
-He defeated Michael White 4–1 to qualify for the 2021 English Open but was whitewashed 0–4 in the first round by Wakelin, scoring just 18 points in the match.
+During the 2021–22 season, Hendry competed in six ranking events between August and November but did not progress beyond the last 64 in any of them.
+He defeated Chris Wakelin 3–2 in the first round of the 2021 British Open, but was whitewashed 0–3 by Gary Wilson in the second round.
+He defeated Michael White 4–1 to qualify for the 2021 English Open, but was whitewashed 0–4 in the first round by Wakelin, scoring just 18 points in the match.
 He lost 0–4 to Allan Taylor in the 2021 Scottish Open qualifiers, 3–5 to Li Hang in the January 2022 European Masters qualifiers, and 2–5 to Gao Yang in the 2022 German Masters qualifiers.
 After a 1–6 defeat to Thepchaiya Un-Nooh in the first round of the 2021 UK Championship, he did not compete in any further professional events for the remainder of the season.
 He opted not to enter the 2022 World Championship qualifiers, stating that he had not been practising enough to be competitive, but confirmed that he intended to continue on the tour.

 In April 2022, Hendry's invitational tour card was renewed for a further two seasons, despite complaints from some players and concerns from snooker's governing body about his limited participation on the tour.
 His 2022–23 season began with a 0–5 whitewash by Mark Joyce in qualifying for the 2022 European Masters and a 1–4 defeat to Zhang Anda in qualifying for the 2022 British Open.
 He withdrew from the 2022 Northern Ireland Open and also withdrew from the 2022 UK Championship when the qualifying schedule conflicted with his broadcasting work for ITV at the 2022 Champion of Champions.
-He played his third professional match of the season in the 2023 German Masters qualifiers, where he was whitewashed 0–5 by Matthew Stevens.
-At the 2023 World Championship, he lost 4–10 in the first qualifying round to his ex-wife's nephew James Cahill, after which he said he still had "a very distant dream" that he would one day compete at the Crucible again.
+He played his third professional match of the season in the 2023 German Masters qualifiers, where he was whitewashed 0–5 by Stevens.
+At the 2023 World Championship, he lost 4–10 in the first qualifying round to James Cahill, his ex-wife's nephew, after which he said he still had "a very distant dream" that he would one day compete at the Crucible again.